Arlots/Calculator/README.md

 Example: you enter a number (12), followed by an operator button (+), a second number button (7), and a second operator button (-).
 Your calculator should then do the following: first, evaluate the initial pair of numbers (12 + 7), then display the result of that calculation (19).
 Finally, use that result (19) as the first number in a new calculation, along with the next operator (-).
 An example of the behavior we’re looking for can be seen in this student’s calculator live preview.

-- You should round answers with long decimals so that they don’t overflow the display.
+- *done* You should round answers with long decimals so that they don’t overflow the display.

-- Pressing = before entering all of the numbers or an operator could cause problems!
+- *done* Pressing = before entering all of the numbers or an operator could cause problems!

 - Pressing “clear” should wipe out any existing data.
 Make sure the user is really starting fresh after pressing “clear”.